lingluodlut/BioNER-Progress/BioNER_paper.md

 A paper list for BioNER

-Over the past decades, many automatic BioNER methods have been proposed and used to recognise biomeidcal entities.
-They can be categorised into dictionary-based, rule-based and machine learning-based methods.
+Over the past decades, many automatic BioNER methods have been proposed and used to recognize biomedical entities.
+They can be categorized into dictionary-based, rule-based and machine learning-based methods.
 Recently, neural network-based machine learning methods exhibit promising results.

 ![image](/image/trend.png)